Natural Common Cold & Flu Remedies

 sneezing, sore throat, cough, - or fever, headache, weakness, general aches and pains) are experienced.

-Recommended doses: For adults, Halibut liver oil caps providing 5,000 IU of
+Recommended doses for adults: Tablets or liver oil caps providing 5,000 IU of

-1,250 IU of Vitamin A, and 100 IU of Vitamin D. Vitamin C dosages generally
+caps provide 1,250 IU of Vit A + 400 IU of Vit D. Vitamin C dosages generally

 range from 500 - 1,000 mg for adults, and depending on age, up to ½ of adult